Refinitiv/Real-Time-SDK/Ema/Examples/Training/400_Series_Examples/422__MarketPrice__ErrorClient/ReadMe.txt

 an OMM Provider application, or from Thomson Reuters Advanced Distribution Server.

 The 422__MarketPrice__ErrorClient showcases usage of the OmmConsumerErrorClient functionality.
-Omm Consumer provides two ways of notifying aqpplication about encountered user errors.
-By default Omm Consumer throws a respective exception when an error is encountered.
+OMM Consumer provides two ways of notifying application about encountered user errors.
+By default OMM Consumer throws a respective exception when an error is encountered.
 Users may specify to receive a respective callback instead of exception.